 My son Leo came out as transgender at the age of eighteen-and-a-half.
 For all those years, my brain and mouth associated one name and set of pronouns with my child.
-I used that name and set of pronouns dozens and dozens of times a day.
+I used that name and set of pronouns dozens and dozens of times daily.
 Then suddenly, overnight, I had to change to a new name and set of pronouns.
 It was challenging and took a lot of practice.
 I needed time to relearn a new way to refer to my son.

 In my post Using Proper Gender Pronouns, I write, "When a person chooses to actively ignore a person's request to use their pronouns, they are saying they don't value and respect that person."

 There's a difference between trying and making a mistake and not wanting to use them at all.

 If someone in your family is struggling to use your child's name and pronouns, there are things you can do to help.
 You can offer to practice with them.
 Send them tips on how to make it easier.
 Be patient with them.
 Remember how hard it was for you.

 It's important to remember that other people don't use our children's names and pronouns as often as we do.
 We get more practice than they do.
 This means it's easier for us to re-associate a new name and set of pronouns and begin rebuilding that muscle memory sooner.
 It takes longer for our family members because they are likely only using our child's name or pronouns when they speak to us.

 Be patient with people who are making a real effort.